-(a) The Auditor determined compliance with the standard based on an interview with the NYCHR AFOD, who confirmed that no ICE staff member has been disciplined for any violation of the zero-tolerance policy during the audit period.

-(c)(d) The Auditor determined compliance with these standard subparts based on Policy 11062.2, that requires that upon receiving notification from a FOD or SAC of the removal or resignation in lieu of removal of staff, for violating agency or facility sexual abuse and assault policies, the OPR will report that information to appropriate law enforcement agencies, unless the activity was clearly not criminal; and make reasonable efforts to report that information to any relevant licensing bodies, to the extent known.
-The NYCHR AFOD interview confirmed that all sexual abuse allegations are reported to law enforcement (FPS) and every effort would be made to notify any licensing agencies in all cases of substantiated allegations.
+- (a) The Auditor determined compliance with the standard based on interviews with the AFOD who stated that any staff member would be subject to disciplinary or adverse action up to and including removal from their position and the Federal service for substantiated allegations of sexual abuse or violating agency sexual abuse policies.
+She also stated that no staff member at the ADHR has been disciplined for any violation of the zero-tolerance policy and that there were no allegations of sexual abuse reported during the audit period. - (c)(d) The Auditor determined compliance with these standard subparts based on Policy 11062.2, that requires, "Upon receiving notification from a FOD or SAC of the removal or resignation in lieu of removal of staff, for violating agency or facility sexual abuse and assault policies, the OPR will report that information to appropriate law enforcement agencies, unless the activity was clearly not criminal; and make reasonable efforts to report that information to any relevant licensing bodies, to the extent known."
+The AFOD confirmed that all sexual abuse allegations are reported to the APD, and every effort would be made to notify any licensing agencies in all cases of substantiated allegations as required by policy.